Employee Commuter Benefits

 Parking Commuter Benefits Account

 Enrolling in a Parking Commuter Benefits Account can save you up to 40 percent on work-related parking expenses.
 Participants select the amount they would like to contribute for the month and their account is automatically funded with a pre-tax paycheck deduction.
-Per IRS guidance, employees may deduct up to $255 per month for qualified parking in 2016.
+Per IRS guidance, employees may deduct up to $260 each month for qualified parking in 2018.

 Important Claim Information